Eptagone/Vite.AspNetCore/README.md

 - Middleware is enabled:
   - If the link tag is a script (you want to include css from a script entrypoint), the link tag will just disappear.
 This is because Vite loads the styles automatically by including the script.
-  - If the script of the vite client is not included, it will be added automatically.
+  - If the script of the Vite client is not included, it will be added automatically.
 - Middleware is disabled:
   - The link and script tags will be rendered using the original paths taken from the manifest.
 The value of the `vite-href` and `vite-src` attributes will be used as the entrypoint to access the manifest.